-Drug war: NDLEA scales up as 650 officers graduate from Army Infantry school - New Telegraph
+Drug War: NDLEA scales up as 650 officers graduate from Army Infantry School - New Telegraph

-The National Drug Law Enforcement Agency, NDLEA, at the weekend scaled up its preparedness to wage relentless war again drug cartels in Nigeria when six hundred and fifty (650) officers of its Strike Force unit graduated from the Nigerian Army School of Infantry, NASI, Jaji, Kaduna state after weeks of rigorous specialised trainings.
+The National Drug Law Enforcement Agency (NDLEA) at the weekend scaled up its preparedness to wage relentless war again drug cartels in Nigeria when 650 officers of its Strike Force Unit graduated from the Nigerian Army School of Infantry (NASI), Jaji, Kaduna State after weeks of rigorous specialised training.

 Speaking at the ceremony, Chairman/Chief Executive of NDLEA, Brig.
-Gen. Mohamed Buba Marwa (Retd) told the graduating Strike Force operatives “to be mindful that today is a milestone in your professional career in the Agency.
-This specialised training―and the skill acquired thereof―will no doubt enhance your competence in the special role you are playing for the Agency in the war against illicit drugs.”
+Gen. Mohamed Buba Marwa (rtd) told the graduating operatives “to be mindful that today is a milestone in your professional career in the Agency.
+This specialised training ― and the skill acquired thereof ― will no doubt enhance your competence in the special role you are playing for the Agency in the war against illicit drugs.”

 He continued: “It is important that I should remind you that as the Agency scales its operation against illicit drugs trafficking, your service will become increasingly essential to the successful attainment of our organisational goals.
 The special nature of your training requires that you serve as force multiplier to the conventional NDLEA staff in the field.
 I have no doubt that you will measure up to the demand of the job because generations of military and paramilitary personnel have passed through this course and have distinguished themselves on the field.